 To lots of people, this might seem like nothing.
 But for whatever reason, I really internalized this criticism of not being able to use my common sense as not being able to make smart choices.
 And this fear started with my desire to not want to be seen as someone who wasn’t able to do that.

 As a kid, of course, we don’t know everything.
 So a lot of situations where this came into play were in regards to me not knowing or understanding something.
 And so for a long time, I was afraid to make mistakes.
 Afraid to look stupid.

 So being afraid to look stupid translated into me not wanting to go to the gym, because of the fear I would use equipment wrong or use the incorrect form in front of other people.
-Fear of looking stupid dancing in front of others.
+I also had a fear of looking stupid dancing in front of others for a long time.

-These fears kept me from doing things that I knew would give me the most health benefits!
+These fears kept me from doing things that I knew would give me health benefits and be fun!
 I never would have been able to overcome those obstacles if I didn’t really understand why they were obstacles to begin with.

 Some common problems that may be holding you back

 There are so many different things that hold people back.
 Some keep us from starting, others keep us from progressing.
 It’s not only important to figure out what these thoughts are that

 You might already have an idea of what a few might be for you.
 If you don’t, that’s okay.
 Think